Unlimited Screening Pass

 The Single Screening Ticket admits you to any one screening of your choice on any day.

-Our Industry Sessions bring together leaders from across the film sector.
-Hear directly from representatives of Industrial Light & Magic, The Association of Camera Operators, BBC, Seed Animation and many more.
-Topics range from directing, funding and producing to editing, cinematography and visual effects.
-Gain top advice directly from those shaping the film world today, expand your professional network and explore talent development opportunities.
+Our Industry Sessions brought together leaders from across the film sector, offering the opportunity to hear directly from representatives of Industrial Light & Magic, The Association of Camera Operators, BBC, Seed Animation and many more.
+Topics for 2017 ranged from directing, funding and producing to editing, cinematography and visual effects, giving audiences top top advice directly from those shaping the film world today, enabling them to expand their professional network and explore talent development opportunities.

 Eliot Carroll, (Tinderflint TV) whose previous clients include Yves Saint Laurent, Universal, Jaguar and Adidas, delves into the world of branded content, revealing how to keep the client happy whilst developing exciting ideas.
 This session will offer direct advice on how to collaborate with brands and how to get your project noticed.